Inmates' correspondence that may affect prison security can soon be redacted or withheld

 Previously, there were no restrictions on a person publishing or disseminating information obtained from an inmate, while the Singapore Prison Service (SPS) could withhold only certain letters sent by or to inmates if their contents affected the security or order of the prison, said Minister of State for Home Affairs Muhammad Faishal Ibrahim.

-These were insufficient from a security perspective, said Dr Faishal.
+These were insufficient from a security perspective, said Associate Professor Faishal.
 He noted that SPS had previously intercepted secret society-related messages in letters sent by and to inmates.
 The messages were sometimes in coded form.

 "Such messages, if let through, could lead to clashes among inmates who are aligned to different secret societies and undermine the good order or security of the prison, or even incite acts of violence, such as causing hurt to another person outside prison," he said.